pacejohn/PAIV-API-Object-Detection/README.md

-This Jupyter Notebook uses API calls from IBM Power AI Vision to perform object detection using models created within Power AI Vision.
+Object detection using API calls in Power AI Vision.
+This project transcribes American Sign Language letters into words on the screen.
+Not all letters are included.